 “As a Demelza Health Care Assistant I give my all when providing care, help and support to children and families.
-I do it in the way I would like to be cared for, or my children be cared for, should I ever be in the same situation as others.
+I do it in the way I would like to be cared for, or my children are cared for, should I ever be in the same situation as others.

 "I joined the charity at the end of 2019 and knew immediately that I would be a ‘lifer’ and stay with Demelza for years to come - I absolutely love it.
 I love all the people I work with; they are all so supportive of one another.
 Not long after I joined the pandemic struck and, because I am clinically vulnerable, I received a letter from the government to shield at home.
 Those months away from work were so tough; I’m from South Africa and have very little support around me.
 I missed helping families and all of my lovely colleagues.